 Let’s play a new European tune

 Thirty years ago, European philanthropy stood on the brink of new promise.
-The formation of the European Foundation Centre (EFC) on 9 November 1989 – the same day that the Berlin Wall fell – ushered in a new era for philanthropy as part of a vision for a new Europe.
+The formation of the EFC on 9 November 1989 – the same day that the Berlin Wall fell – ushered in a new era for philanthropy as part of a vision for a new Europe.

-There was hope that support for civil society, an idea which emerged from the struggles for democracy in Central and Eastern Europe, would drive people’s participation in a new Europe in which liberal democracy would bring a new understanding of cooperation and unity.
-On this model, the future appeared to be rosy.
+There was hope that support for civil society, an idea which emerged from the struggles for democracy in central and eastern Europe, would drive people’s participation in a new Europe in which liberal democracy would bring a new understanding of cooperation and unity.
+With this model, the future appeared to be rosy.
 It depended on a combination of continued economic growth, generous welfare states, citizens being active in their societies, and philanthropy adding value in a variety of ways to improve, enhance and develop new systems for society.

 Philanthropy has flourished in the succeeding years.
 It is now much larger, better organised, and more visible to the outside world.
 There is a sophisticated infrastructure and a wonderful focal point for activities across Europe – Philanthropy House.
 Much credit is due to the EFC, which has acted as an engine room for new ideas and new institutions.

 In the process of growing, philanthropy has become more diverse.
-The key text here is Lester Salamon’s “New frontiers of philanthropy”, which points to ‘… a massive explosion in the instruments and institutions being deployed to mobilize private resources.
-Where earlier such support was limited to charitable gifts, a bewildering array of new instruments and institutions has surfaced – loans, loan guarantees, private equity, barter arrangements, social stock exchanges, bonds, secondary markets, investment funds, and many more.’
-Modifying its language in accord with this growing hybridity, the EFC replaced the term ‘foundation’ with ‘institutional philanthropy’ in its EFC Strategic Framework 2016-2022.
+The key text here is Lester Salamon’s “New frontiers of philanthropy”, which points to “… a massive explosion in the instruments and institutions being deployed to mobilise private resources.
+Where earlier such support was limited to charitable gifts, a bewildering array of new instruments and institutions has surfaced – loans, loan guarantees, private equity, barter arrangements, social stock exchanges, bonds, secondary markets, investment funds, and many more.”1 Modifying its language in accord with this growing hybridity, the EFC replaced the term “foundation” with “institutional philanthropy” in its Strategic Framework 2016-2022.